 INTRODUCTION

-Exosomes were first discovered by Johnstone and Pan during their studying the transformation from reticulocyte to mature red blood cells in 1987.
-Whereas, at the initial time, exosomes were considered as a form of waste discharge in the process of reticulocytes differentiating into mature red blood cells.
-Interestingly, further studies has found that exosomes, from intracellular multivesicular bodies (MVBs) which fuse with cell membrane then release into the extracellular matrix, are membrane nanoscale vesicles with diameter about 50-150 nm and have lipid bilayer membrane structure[1].
-Moreover, studies have found that exosomes could be secreted from a variety of cells including red blood cells, T Cells, B cells, dendritic cells and tumor cells[2-5], and widely distributed in various body fluids, such as blood, urine, saliva and milk.
+Exosomes were first discovered by Johnstone and Pan while studying the transformation from reticulocyte to mature red blood cells in 1987.
+Originally, exosomes were considered a form of waste discharge in the process of reticulocytes differentiating into mature red blood cells.
+Interestingly, further studies found that exosomes from intracellular multivesicular bodies that fuse with cell membranes and then released into the extracellular matrix are membrane nanoscale vesicles with a diameter of 50-150 nm and have a lipid bilayer membrane structure[1].
+Moreover, studies have found that exosomes can be secreted from a variety of cells including red blood cells, T cells, B cells, dendritic cells and tumor cells[2-5] and are widely distributed in various body fluids, such as blood, urine, saliva and milk.

-Exosomes contain various types of biological active substances, including proteins, lipid, DNA fragments and RNA, such as microRNA (miRNA), circular RNAs (circRNAs), long non-coding RNA (lncRNA) and mRNA[6].
-Researchers found that these biological active substances contained in the exosomes may take participate in the immune response, antigen presentation, intercellular communication, the transport of protein and RNA and many other physiological processes.
-It suggests that exosomes may be a pivotal intercellular substance and communication media.
+Exosomes contain various types of biologically active substances, including proteins, lipids, DNA fragments and RNA, such as microRNA (miR), circular RNAs (circRNAs), long non-coding RNA and mRNA[6].
+Researchers found that these biologically active substances contained within the exosomes may participate in the immune response, antigen presentation, intercellular communication, transport of proteins and RNA and many other physiological processes[7-9].
+It suggested that exosomes are a crucial intercellular organelle and communication media.
 Thus, exosomes may play a pivotal role in the diagnosis and therapy of various diseases including tumors.

-Statistically, there were 455800 newly diagnosed patients of esophageal carcinoma (EC) and 400200 deaths or so in 2012 worldwide[7].
-Just in China, there were approximately 477900 new cases and 375000 deaths occurred in 2015[8].
-Recent studies showed that exosomes, secreted from varied cells including tumor cells, irradiated T cells[9] or tumor associated fibroblasts (TAMs)[10] and exosomal contents may play important roles in esophageal cancer development.
-Therefore, exosome may be of value as a biomarker of diagnostic/prognostic tool and as a therapeutic target in esophageal cancer (Figure 1).
-Literature search for this review was done through PubMed, MEDLINE advanced search builder and Geenmedical with the main term “exosome, esophageal cancer” and time period was restricted from 2008 to 2018.
-Then we further screened the retrieved articles according to (1) The formation and regulation of exosomes; and (2) the research progress of exosomes in esophageal cancer.
+There were 455800 newly diagnosed esophageal cancer (EC) patients and 400200 deaths worldwide in 2012[10].
+Just in China, there were approximately 477900 new cases and 375000 deaths in 2015[11].
+Recent studies have shown that exosomes secreted from various cells including tumor cells, irradiated T cells[12] or tumor associated fibroblasts[13] and exosomal contents may play important roles in EC development.
+Therefore, exosomes may be of value as a diagnostic/prognostic tool and as a therapeutic target in EC (Figure 1).

+PubMed, MEDLINE advanced search builder and Geenmedical was used for this review’s literature search.
+The terms searched were “exosome” and “esophageal cancer,” and the time period was restricted from 2008 to 2018.
+Then we further screened the retrieved articles according to (1) the formation and regulation of exosomes and (2) the research progress of exosomes in EC.
 Cross references were also screened for papers relevant to this paper.
-Here we reviewed relevant articles from the last 10 years with the aim of summarizing the function of exosomes in tumorigenesis, diagnosis and treatment of esophageal cancer (Table 1).
+Here we reviewed relevant articles from the last 10 years with the aim of summarizing the function of exosomes in tumorigenesis, diagnosis and treatment of EC (Table 1).

 EXOSOME AND ESOPHAGEAL CANCER TUMORIGENESIS

-Recent studies found that exosomes derived from many cancer cells, including glioblastoma[11], tongue cancer[12], thyroid carcinoma[12], breast cancer[14], esophageal cancer and so on, may play a crucial part in the course of tumor formation and cancer metastasis by transfer of exo-miRNA, exo-circRNA, exo-DNA and exo-protein.
+Recent studies found that exosomes derived from many cancer cell types, including glioblastoma[14], tongue cancer[15], thyroid carcinoma[15], breast cancer[17], EC[18], etc, may play a crucial part in the course of tumor formation and cancer metastasis by transfer of exo-miRNA, exo-circRNA, exo-DNA and exo-protein.

 Promotion of tumor proliferation

-Researchers have found that exosomes are involved in tumor proliferation through transferring exo-microRNA.
-MicroRNA-93-5p[15] (miR-93-5p) could be transferred between EC9706 cells by exosomes and may down-regulate the expression of proteins p21 and Cyclin D1 through the PTEN/PI3K/Akt pathway to promote the proliferation of esophageal cancer cells.
-Ke et al[16] found that the overexpression of microRNA-25 (miR-25), microRNA-210 (miR-210) in EV–Co-Cultured (EV: the extracellular vesicle secreted from EA cells) gastroids decreased the mRNA levels of PTEN and AIFM3 respectively, which were recognized as tumor suppressor genes whose inhibitory effects had been shown to be conducive to carcinogenesis[17,18].
+Researchers have found that exosomes are involved in tumor proliferation by transferring exo-microRNA.
+MiR-93-5p[18] can be transferred between EC9706 cells by exosomes and may downregulate the expression of p21 and Cyclin D1 through the PTEN/PI3K/Akt pathway to promote the proliferation of EC cells.
+Ke et al[19] found that the overexpression of miR-25 and miR-210 in EV–Co-Cultured (EV: the extracellular vesicle secreted from esophageal adenocarcinoma (EA) cells) gastroids decreased the mRNA levels of PTEN and AIFM3, respectively, which are known tumor suppressor genes[20,21].

 Promotion of invasion and metastasis of tumors